You are here

 Persons in military-style outfits

-During the reporting period, the number of persons in military-style outfits crossing the border was four, compared to 18 last week; two persons crossed into the Russian Federation while another two persons crossed into Ukraine.
+During the reporting period, the number of persons in military-style outfits crossing the border was 15, compared to seven last week; eight persons crossed into the Russian Federation while seven persons crossed into Ukraine.
 These individuals crossed the border on foot.

 Families with a significant amount of luggage

 The OTs continued to report on families, sometimes with elderly persons and/or children, crossing the border at both BCPs with a significant amount of luggage, or travelling in heavily loaded cars.
-During this reporting week, six families were observed crossing into the Russian Federation while five families were observed crossing into Ukraine, compared to the previous reporting period when three families were observed crossing into the Russian Federation and 12 families were observed crossing into Ukraine.
+During this reporting week, four families were observed crossing into the Russian Federation and one family into Ukraine, compared to the previous reporting period when no families were observed crossing neither into the Russian Federation nor into Ukraine.

 Bus connections

 Regular local and long-distance bus connections continued to operate between Ukraine (mostly from/to the Luhansk region) and the Russian Federation.
-During the reporting period, the OTs observed a slight decrease in the overall number of buses crossing the border at both BCPs (297 compared to 301 observed during the previous week).
-There were 161 buses bound for the Russian Federation and 136 bound for Ukraine.
+During the reporting period, the OTs observed a decrease in the overall number of buses crossing the border at both BCPs (350 compared to 396 observed during the previous week).
+There were 178 buses bound for the Russian Federation and 172 bound for Ukraine.

 On some occasions, the OTs noticed the bus drivers removing the itinerary signs from the windshields of their buses, while some buses did not display their route at all.
 The majority of long-distance buses commuting between the Luhansk region and cities in the Russian Federation had Ukrainian licence plates issued in the Luhansk region.